hungptit/sbutils/README.md

 There are utility classes in **utils** that can be used independently in many C++ projects.
 These classes are:

 * Timer: Calculate the elapsed time of a code segment.
-This class is very similar to **tic** and **toc** command in Matlab.
+This class is very similar to **tic** and **toc** command in **Matlab**.

 * TemporaryDirectory: Create a temporary folder and cleanup this folder when an object is destroyed.
 This class is very useful for writing unit tests.

-* SparseGraph: A simple graph data structure and some basic graph traversal functions such as DFS and BFS.
-The graph data structure is stored in CSR format for high performance graph application with millions of vertexes.
+* SparseGraph: A simple graph data structure and some basic graph traversal algorithms such as DFS and BFS.
+The graph data structure is stored in CSR format for high performance graph applications with millions of vertexes.

 * Reader/Writer: For file I/O with leveldb.